calaldees/teachingWorkshops/teacherEducation/_firstProfetionalRole.md

     * (Imagine a world where an organisation was continuously using bad practice and each time this is unveiled an individual is just fired and the organisation continue making the same mistake)

 * Bombshell 6
-    * Organisations could metaphorically be described as living breathing things
+    * Organisations run on process specifications (not people)
 * Bombshell 7
     * Rules and Process make things better